 - How our criminal defense payment plans benefit our clients

-- Case types we offer payment plans for
+- Case types you can use payment plans for

 - Defensive strategies we could use for your case